-During 2017, there was sufficient precipitation in the vicinity of Playa 1, in addition to discharge from the Waste Water Treatment Facility (WWTF), for the collection of surface water and/or sediment samples.
-These samples were analyzed for H, U, U, U, and 239/240Pu.
-To implement the aforementioned standard, DOE-STD-1153-2002, A Graded Approach for Evaluating Radiation Doses to Aquatic and Terrestrial Biota (DOEa), the radionuclide concentrations obtained were entered into the calculation tool (RAD-BCG) provided by the DOE with the standard and compared to biota concentrations guide (BCG) limits for aquatic and terrestrial systems in the technical standard.
+During 2018, there was sufficient precipitation in the vicinity of Playa 1, in addition to discharge from the Wastewater Treatment Facility (WWTF), for the collection of surface water and/or sediment samples.
+These samples were analyzed for tritium, U-234, U-235, U-238, and Pu-239/240.
+To implement the aforementioned standard, DOE-STD-1153-2002, A Graded Approach for Evaluating Radiation Doses to Aquatic and Terrestrial Biota (DOEa), the radionuclide concentrations obtained were entered into the calculation tool (RAD-BCG) provided by the DOE with the standard and compared to biota concentration guide (BCG) limits for aquatic and terrestrial systems in the technical standard.
 Estimated concentrations of the indicated radionuclides in the sediment were obtained by multiplying the measured aqueous concentrations by isotope-specific solid/solution distribution coefficients tabulated for the measured radionuclides in the standard.
 The value for each radionuclide was automatically divided by the BCG for that radionuclide to calculate a partial fraction for each nuclide for each medium.
 Partial fractions for each medium were added to produce a sum of fractions.